Steve Nelson (activist): Spanish Civil War

 With the outbreak of civil war in Spain, Nelson immediately tried to join the Abraham Lincoln Brigade of American volunteers, but he was told by the CPUSA District Committee that he was needed in Pennsylvania to organize anthracite coal miners.
 However, once the Republican side suffered a severe setback at the Battle of Jarama in February 1937, Nelson, Dallet and 23 others were allowed to fight in Spain.
 After being briefly arrested and detained in France, they reached Spain by climbing the Pyrenees mountains.
 They met the International Brigades at Albacete in May 1937.
 As his first assignment, Nelson was named political commissar of the Abraham Lincoln Battalion.
+Unusually for his position, he was trusted both by the volunteers and the Party leadership.
 Following heavy losses at Brunete (during which he briefly served as battalion commander following the death of Oliver Law), the Lincoln Battalion and the George Washington Battalion were merged into the Lincoln–Washington Battalion.
 Mirko Markovics, a Yugoslav-American, was appointed as commander of the joint unit, with Nelson serving as the commissar.